 Participation in organized sport is an important activity for Canadian youth with and without disabilities, and has been linked to numerous benefits.
-Youth with intellectual disabilities, who represent approximately 2% of the Canadian population, are largely marginalized from typical recreational, leisure, and social activities, even though they are physically integrated in the community.
-It is imperative that we understand the factors that lead to participation in sport for these youth and what keeps them involved.
-The overall goal of the current research is to understand the factors that lead youth with intellectual disabilities into sport and to remain involved in sport.
-The current project aims to compare relevant developmental assets and sport specific psychosocial experiences in youth with intellectual disabilities who are athletes in Special Olympics to a matched group of youth with intellectual disabilities who do not participate in sport, and determine the factors that are predictive of involvement and retention.
-SCRI funding for this project begins in January 2013.
-We aim to recruit 150 youth with intellectual disabilities involved in Special Olympics, 11-21 years of age.
-We will also recruit a comparison group of 150 youth who are not involved in Special Olympics or other organized sport, through referral from Special Olympics families and recruitment from our ongoing research registries.
-Parents will complete measures of their children's developmental assets and skills.
-Youth will be administered questionnaires that measure their sport specific psychosocial experiences: Motivation, social relatedness, physical competence, and feelings about sport.
-We will re-contact participants 12 months after they complete the questionnaires, to see who remained in sport, who dropped out, and who (from the non-Special Olympics group) became involved in sport over that time period.
+Youth with autism spectrum disorder (ASD) and intellectual disability, who represent approximately 2% of the Canadian population, are largely marginalized from typical recreational, leisure, and social activities, even though they are physically integrated in the community.
+The overall goal of the current research is to understand the factors that lead youth with such disabilities into sport and to remain involved in sport, and data collection is currently underway.
+The current project aims to study relevant developmental assets and sport specific psychosocial experiences in athletes in Special Olympics.
+SCRI funding for this project began in January 2013.
+We have recruited approximately 400 caregivers of youth with intellectual disabilities involved in Special Olympics, 11-21 years of age.
+Parents completed measures of their children's developmental assets and skills.
+We are currently completing a face-to-face portion of the assessment, where youth are administered questionnaires that measure their sport specific psychosocial experiences: Motivation, social relatedness, physical competence, and feelings about sport.
+We will re-contact participants 12 and 24 months after they complete the questionnaires, to see who remained in sport, who dropped out, and who became further involved over that time period.
+Further, most research focuses on deficits and problems that need to be addressed, with relatively little focussed on preventative interventions or on ways of contributing to resilience and wellness.
+Informed by theories of typical development, the current poster presents data on individual and contextual predictors of athletes' thriving - their Competence, Confidence, Connectedness, Character, and Caring, and Contribution to one's self, family, and community.
+Athlete thriving has been found to be related sociocommunicative and cognitive ability, and the level of participation in home, school, and community contexts, and these variables explain why athletes with ASD thrive less than their peers.
+Future research is needed to explore how participation in Special Olympics is related to such thriving, and how this positive youth development may predict sport retention.